syberia/mungebits2/README.md

 A way of thinking about data preparation that couples the definition of what happens in batch processing versus online prediction so that both can be described by the same codebase.

+A re-implementation of mungebits that removes the need for non-standard evaluation, and provides better integration with stageRunner.